barndawgie/ffmpeg-cross-compile-script/README.md

 `./Prep_System.sh`

-Then simply execute the script; it will pull required packages down from Git and Mercurial, cross-compile for 64-bit Windows, deposit the resulting binaries in `./ffmpeg_install/bin/`.
+Then simply execute the script; it will pull required packages down from Git and Mercurial, cross-compile for 64-bit Windows, and deposit the resulting binaries in `./ffmpeg_install/bin/`.